sitrox/schemacop/README.md

 type and the proc in `if` (if any) has returned true.

 The proc passed to the `check` option is given the data being analyzed.
 It is to return true if the data passes the custom check.
-If it returns false, Schemacop considers the data to be invalid.
+If it returns false or an error message as a string, Schemacop considers the data to be invalid.

 The following example illustrates the use of the option `check`: Consider a scenario in which you want the following rule set: